juanbkm/gcf/content/our-projects/mongolia.md

   - name: Beneficiaries
     amount: $63.9 M
 impact:
-  - item: 7.9M anticipated tonnes of CO2 emissions avoided
+  - item: 7.9 Mt CO2e avoided
   - item: 350,000 beneficiaries
   - item: 10,000 green housing units that are energy efficient, affordable, and designed to maximize the use of renewable energy.
   - item:	100 hectares of ger areas will be redeveloped into eco-districts that are both low-carbon and climate resilient as part of the project.